In Armada, Xavier Lightman does this no less than three times. Other characters such as Shin, Milo, Chen also do it.

 Gandalf in The Lord of the Ringsdelays the Balrog, gets pulled into a nearly bottomless pit by its fiery whip, and then proceeds to fight it all the way up the Endless Stair, dying of his wounds and exhaustion after finally succeeding at the top of Celebdil.
 He is then brought back to life and becomes Gandalf the White.

 The Silmarillion is full of these, being the darker of Tolkien's works.
 In no particular order, Finrod, Aredhel, the entire House of Hador, Glorfindel, Ecthelion, Beren and Lúthien all die doing something heroic (although the last two don't take).

-In Malazan Book of the Fallen, Anomander Rake sacrifices himself to get Mother Dark to return to her people.
-This is the equivalent of a religious leader sacrificing himself to bring back a god who abandoned a people.
+In Toll the Hounds Anomander Rake sacrifices himself to get Mother Dark to return to her people.
+This is the equivalent of a religious leader sacrificing himself to bring back a god who abandoned people.

 Made especially tragic, as he was raised to believe that allowing oneself to become a supernatural creature is a Fate Worse than Death, and, knowing this, Raze specifically forbids him from killing himself while making their deal.